ABOUT US

 Our Director

-Sandy is a nationally recognized speaker and advocate for equitable practices.
-She shares her expertise on topics including systemic injustices, the achievement gap, and holistic approaches for improving societal outcomes.
+Sandy is a nationally recognized speaker and advocate for change that benefits all people.
+She shares her expertise on topics including a Paradigm for Transforming Individuals, Communities, Systems, and Beyond.
+Sandy also engages communities and organizations with impactful presentations, services, and guidance on optimizing societal outcomes.

 She’s also an accomplished author who shares her powerful message of respect and cultural awareness through her stories.